 • It can help companies understand more about customers through advanced data tools and strategies.

-• Standardized campaign processes, designs and user flows help improve marketing efficiencies.
+• Standardized campaign processes, designs, and user flows help improve marketing efficiencies.

 • With marketing automation, organizations can more effectively track and measure ROMI to prove the value of marketing to the business.

-Marketing Automation Defined
+Marketing Automation Explained

 How Does Marketing Automation Work?